PBRT/reactogo/README.md

   * Firebase facebook login
   * React Modals
   * React Hot Loader: Update your react components without reload the page and keeping the main state!
+  * Side Menu responsive

 ## UI Customisation

-If you want more bootstrap components, check the ```bootstrap.config.js```file and allow all the components you wants.
+If you want more bootstrap components, check the ```bootstrap.config.js``` file and allow all the components you wants.
 This file is after copyied in the dist folder for further build.

 ## Redux Model